 - Eat slowly so your body can sense when it is full.

-- Avoid foods and drinks high in sugar, e.g. cordial, soft drinks, cakes and biscuits.
+- Avoid foods and drinks high in sugar, e.g. cordial, soft drinks, cakes and biscuits, as eating large amounts of these foods can lead to diarrhoea and pain.

 - Eat starchy food, e.g. pasta, rice or potato.

-- Drink between meals rather than at mealtimes.
+- Drink liquids between meals rather than at mealtimes.

 - Symptoms usually improve over time.
 If they don’t, ask your doctor for advice about medicines that may help.